Affiliate Disclosure

 Updates

 Articles are revised when the underlying facts change (a new release, a price shift, a vendor policy change).
-The “Last updated” date in the article methodology block reflects the most recent revision.
+The “Last updated” date in the article reflects the most recent revision.

 Errors and corrections